QuentinRa/blog.quentinra.dev/programming-languages/high-level/oo/cs/index.md

 * [LearnCS](https://www.learncs.org/) (👻)
 </div><div>

 You can either download and use [VSCode](/tools-and-frameworks/editors/vscode/index.md), or use another IDE such as [Rider](/tools-and-frameworks/editors/jetbrains/rider/index.md).
-You may use neither and use [dotnet](https://dotnet.microsoft.com/en-us/download/dotnet) from the command-line.
+You may use neither and use [dotnet](https://dotnet.microsoft.com/en-us/download/dotnet) from the command line.

 ```shell!
 PS> mkdir project && cd project